That's Not Her Style

 "That's Not Her Style" is a song by Billy Joel released as the fifth single from his album Storm Front, as well as the opening track on the album.
 It was written for Joel's then-wife Christie Brinkley.

-The song was the lowest-charting single from the album, failing to crack the top 70 in the U.S. The song's music video features a live performance of the song at Yankee Stadium.
-A 4 track EP was also released.
+The song was the lowest-charting single from the album, failing to crack the top 70 in the United States.
+The song's music video features a live performance of the song at Yankee Stadium.
+A 4-track EP was also released.